Skip to content

 Ayurvedic Body Massage (AY2)

-In-house Location: N/A
+In-house Location: Dorset

 Summary: The massage taught on this course helps balance the three body doshas - Vata (wind), Pitta (bile or blood) and Kapha (mucus).
 The massage techniques learnt alternate continuously between stimulating and calming.
 The mind cannot follow this for long and so submits to the experience, thereby creating a meditative state of wellbeing.

-For in-house dates, or to explore 1-to-1 training
+To explore 1-to-1 training

 Contact us